 Weeknight eating!
 It’s back to school and with life busier than ever, here is something perfect for tonight.
-This dish has it all, it’s crunchy, salty, sweet, savory, a little spicy and the infusion with Extra Virgin Olive Oils from Spain makes this dish special!
-It’s perfect for a easy weeknight dinner with your family, or when friends come over!
+This dish has it all, it’s crunchy, salty, sweet, savory, and a little spicy!
+It’s perfect for an easy weeknight dinner with your family, or when friends come over!
 It’s so simple, super quick, yet so full of flavor!

 Anyone who knows me knows that I use extra virgin olive oil in my everyday cooking – It’s an essential tool in my kitchen!
 It’s high in antioxidants such as polyphenols and Vitamin E and is considered to be the most healthful fat for human consumption.
-I particularly love Extra Virgin Olive Oils from Spain because you can taste the difference.
-Spain is the #1 producer and exporter of extra virgin olive oil and the quality is second to none.
-Seven out of every ten international awards for excellence go to Extra Virgin Olive Oils from Spain and with every 200 varieties of olives, Extra Virgin Olive Oils from Spain, there is something perfect for whatever it is you’re creating.
-I use olive oil in everything From my Marinated Red Onions and Green Goddess to Crispy Eggs for Breakfast to Heroine Chicken.
+I use olive oil in everything from my Marinated Red Onions and Green Goddess to Crispy Eggs for Breakfast to Heroine Chicken.

 Even if you don’t have time for fresh corn, you can substitute with frozen corn and a bag of frozen shrimp.
 Then take it up a notch with spicy peppers!
 Use Jalapeno, Serrano or something hotter – whatever you’re in the mood for.
 The spicy peppers, garlic, chorizo and olive oil make this dish amazing no matter what you have time for!